App Engine Service Level Agreement (SLA)

-During the Term of the Google App Engine License Agreement, the Google App Engine and Google Cloud SQL License Agreement, Google Cloud Platform License Agreement, or Google Cloud Platform Reseller Agreement (as applicable, the "Agreement"), the Covered Service will provide a Monthly Uptime Percentage to Customer of at least 99.95% (the "Service Level Objective" or "SLO").
+During the Term of the agreement under which Google has agreed to provide Google Cloud Platform to Customer (as applicable, the "Agreement"), the Covered Service will provide a Monthly Uptime Percentage to Customer of at least 99.95% (the "Service Level Objective" or "SLO").
 If Google does not meet the SLO, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
 This SLA states Customer's sole and exclusive remedy for any failure by Google to meet the SLO.
 Capitalized terms used in this SLA, but not defined in this SLA, have the meaning set forth in the Agreement.
-If the Agreement is the Google Cloud Platform Reseller Agreement, then all references to "Customer" in this SLA mean "Reseller," and any Financial Credit(s) will only apply for impacted Reseller order(s) under the Agreement.
+If the Agreement authorizes the resale or supply of Google Cloud Platform under a Google Cloud partner or reseller program, then all references to Customer in this SLA mean Partner or Reseller (as applicable), and any Financial Credit(s) will only apply for impacted Partner or Reseller order(s) under the Agreement.

-Definitions.
-The following definitions apply to the Google App Engine SLA:
+The following definitions apply to the App Engine SLA:

 - "Covered Service" means the components of the Service listed at the following URL: https://cloud.google.com/appengine/sla_error_rate, or such other URL as may be provided by Google.

-- "Downtime" means more than a ten percent Error Rate for any Eligible Application.
+- "Downtime" means more than a ten percent Error Rate.

-- "Downtime Period" means, for an Application, a period of five consecutive minutes of Downtime.
+- "Downtime Period" means, for a Customer Application, a period of five consecutive minutes of Downtime.
 Intermittent Downtime for a period of less than five minutes will not be counted towards any Downtime Periods.

 - "Error rate" for the Service is defined with the Covered Services.